dvhsh/matechat/OtherAPI.md

      - `API_KEY` (. your API token)
      - `ACCOUNT_ID` (your account id.
 This is not needed for OpenAI )
    - Click "Reload Config"
+   - ENGINE_TYPE is case sensitive.
+"Cloudflare", OpenRouter", and "OpenAI" are the correct formats.
+   - If you are changing the ENGINE_TYPE, you may need to exit Desktop Mate completely and restart it after you have made your configuration changes.

 ## Example Config